FiveDirections/IMA/README.md

 IMA uses several files within the security file system located at ```/sys/kernel/security/ima```.
 The only file of importance to our effort is the ```policy``` file.
 Setting an IMA policy is by writing the policy to the ```policy``` file.
 Once written, the ```policy``` file disappears and the policy cannot be changed until the system is rebooted.

 ### Policies
-The IMA subsystem ships with a several builtin policies, but it is also capable of accepting custom policies.
+The IMA subsystem ships with several builtin policies, but it is also capable of accepting custom policies.
 For this effort, we’re using a custom policy that is a subset of the default policy.

 #### One Builtin Policy
 One default IMA policy is named *ima_tcb*.
 The policy measures all files executed, all files memory mapped with the execute permission, and all files accessed by the root (uid=0) user.